Vickery Meadow, Dallas: History of schools

 In a 1998 journal article by American School & University, Michael Brown, the executive director of Dallas ISD's facilities planning department said that the bond program did not have sufficient funds for a new school.
 The district took money from the general operating fund, which would be reimbursed after the following bond program would be passed.
 Vickery Meadow Elementary School opened as the first school in Vickery Meadow; in 2005 it was renamed Jill Stone Elementary School at Vickery Meadow.
 When it opened, Vickery Meadow Elementary took in 400 students.
 Previously students who were bussed to other campuses in the Dallas area were now able to walk to their zoned schools.
 As of 1998, all students at Vickery Meadow Elementary were immersed in completely English classes for eight weeks before being placed in bilingual or ESL classes.
 The district anticipated that the school would be 75% Hispanic.

 In the 2000s four apartment complexes were demolished to make room for four schools.
 In 2005 Lee McShan Elementary School, built with $12 million as part of a 2002 bond program, opened with pre-Kindergarten–sixth grade students; the sixth grade would be transferred to the middle school the following year.
 In August 2006 Lowe Elementary, built with $12 million, opened with kindergarten–fifth grade, relieving Hexter, L.L.
 Hotchkiss, Kramer, Robert E. Lee (now Geneva Heights), Preston Hollow, and Dan D. Rogers elementary schools.
 During the same year Tasby and Conrad opened.
 Tasby, built with $20 million, relieved Franklin Middle School.
 The lot which Tasby and Lowe occupied used to be The Villas at Vickery, a retail and residential complex built in 1976.
 Before the openings of the Tasby and Conrad schools, Benjamin Franklin Middle School and Hillcrest High School had the zoning for most of Vickery Meadow.
 Other portions were zoned to Bryan Adams High School and Hill Middle School.
 Before Lowe opened, Hexter, Lakewood, and Preston Hollow elementary schools served sections of Vickery Meadow.
 The areas that were zoned to Hexter and Lakewood were rezoned to Hotchkiss, and the areas zoned to Preston Hollow were rezoned to Lowe.

 Community colleges

-The Dallas County Community College District operates area community colleges.
-The closest campus to Vickery Meadow is Richland College in Dallas.
+Dallas College, the Dallas County Community College District operates area community colleges.
+The closest campus to Vickery is Richland College in Dallas.